Wednesday, March 11, 2026

-Lectures are at 7:30PM EST and FREE and open to the public.
+Lectures are at 7:30PM EST and are FREE and open to the public.

 In-person and on Zoom.
-Please click here to log-in.
+Please click here to login in.
+Lectures are not recorded for later playback.

 Abington Friends Meeting, The John Barnes Room